Explore Jobs

 Avg.
 Entry Salary: $42,270

-BLS Job Description: “Multimedia artists and animators create animation and visual effects for television, movies, video games, and other forms of media.”
+BLS Job Description: “Multimedia artists and animators create animations and visual effects for various media formats.”

 10. Credit Counselors